telerik/winforms-docs/ribbonbar/getting-started.md

 1. The __RadRibbonForm__'s designer automatically adds a __RadRibbonBar__ control on the form as shown below:
 ![ribbonbar-getting-started 001](images/ribbonbar-getting-started001.png)

->note By default, __RadRibbonBar__ shows minimize, mazimize and close buttons in its caption element.
+>tip By default, __RadRibbonBar__ shows minimize, mazimize and close buttons in its caption element.
 The __HelpButton__ is not shown.
 It is necessary to set the RibbonBarElement.RibbonCaption.HelpButton.__Visibility__ property to *ElementVisibility.Visible* in order to be displayed.
 The form's __HelpButtonClicked__ event is fired when Help button in the ribbon's caption element is clicked.
 It can be canceled.
 However, if it is not canceled, the __HelpRequested__ event will be fired when the Help cursor is clicked on any Control.
 >
 > ![ribbonbar-getting-started 013](images/ribbonbar-getting-started013.png)